diogro/expressionVariance-manuscript/main.md

 ![Relationship between skew and entropy of rank decile distributions for each GO term.
 High entropy terms, to the right of the plot, are associated with a more egalitarian proportion of genes in each of the SD rank deciles.
 The terms on the left of the plot are associated with more genes in some particular decile.
 The skewness in the y-axis measures if the high- or low-variance deciles are more represented for a particular term.
 Terms on the positive side of the y-axis are associated with low-variance genes, and terms on the negative side of the y-axis are associated with high-variance genes.
 The GO terms are filtered for gene counts greater than 100, as in @fig:go_skewness.
 Some of the top high- and low-skewness terms are labeled for illustration.](figures/GOterm_entropy_by_skewness.png){#fig:skew_entropy}

 In the previous analysis, we explored the relationship between transcriptional variance and function by starting from the extremes of the variance distribution and searching for GO enrichment among these high- and low-variance genes.
-We also approach the problem from the opposite direction, starting from the genes associated with each GO term and searching for enrichment for high- or low-variance genes among them.
+We also approach the problem from the opposite direction, starting from the genes associated with each GO term and searching for enrichment for high- or low-variance genes among them, as this allows to probe the link between variation and function across the full variance rank.
 To this end, we gathered all biological process GO terms in level 3 (i.e., terms that are at a distance of 3 from the top of the GO hierarchy).
 Using level-3 terms gives us a good balance between number of terms and genes per term.
 We separated the genes associated with at least one of these level-3 terms into expression variance deciles, with the first decile having the lowest variance.